openknowledge-archive/opsmanual/getting-help.rst

 If you are requesting something which has non-trivial costs associated with it, please ensure you include the name of someone authorized to sign off on such requests, such as a Unit Head.
+Please not that we don't normally have any spare server/website capacity as we try to run as lean as possible

 If you are reporting an outage or a technical problem, please also make clear: